COVID-19 enhanced Illness Benefit

 Other social welfare payments and COVID-19 enhanced Illness Benefit

-You cannot get COVID-19 enhanced Illness Benefit and the COVID-19 Pandemic Unemployment Payment at the same time.
+You cannot get COVID-19 enhanced Illness Benefit and COVID-19 Pandemic Unemployment Payment at the same time.

-If your social welfare payment is less than the rate of the COVID-19 enhanced Illness Benefit, you can apply for a top up payment from the Illness Benefit section - see 'Apply online' below.
-To qualify you must meet the criteria for COVID-19 enhanced Illness Benefit.
+If your social welfare payment is less than the rate of COVID-19 enhanced Illness Benefit, you can apply for a top up payment from the Illness Benefit section - see 'Apply online' below.
+You must meet the criteria for COVID-19 enhanced Illness Benefit to qualify.